EM-90/exam-project-2/README.md

 - Manage state and side effects in a React application.
 - Interact with APIs using Axios.
 - Set up and configure a modern front-end development environment using Vite.

-- Contributing
+## Contributing

-- If you'd like to contribute to this project, please fork the repository and use a feature branch.
+If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.